bsvin33t/bsvin33t/git_flow.md

 git push origin release/$(date +%Y%m%d)-1

-At this point, the release branch is ready to be deployed, release tag can be created. run profibot deploy core-api/release/20190322-1 to production
+At this point, the release branch is ready to be deployed, release tag can be created.

-Alternatively you can use the following command for profibot in slack directly. deploy core-api/release/20190322-1 to production

 Deploy release branch to production